j-herman99/hopify-saas-kpi-analysis/README.md

 A scenario-driven SQL project that analyzes SaaS customer behavior and KPI performance using the **Hopify v1** simulated database.
 Tracks churn, retention, LTV, CAC, and revenue metrics across `SMB`, `Mid-Market`, and `Enterprise` segments.

-This project analyzes a simulated SaaS business dataset (**Hopify v1**) using SQL and Python to uncover key performance trends in revenue, churn, retention, and customer behavior.
-Ideal for showcasing business analytics, FP&A, and RevOps skills.

 ---

 ## 🎯 Project Goals